cbcrg/grape-nf/README.md

 **--params.input**

 * Specifies the position of the fasta file.
 * It should end in '.fa'
+* It should end in '.fa'
 * Involved in the task: index.
     * By default is set to the Grape-NF's localization: './tutorial/data/genome_1Mbp.fa'